vespa-engine/sample-apps/secure-vespa-with-mtls/README.md

 <!-- Copyright Verizon Media.
 Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->
-# Vespa basic search example on Docker Swarm
+# Secure Vespa with mutually authenticated TLS

 Please refer to
 [Vespa quick start using Docker](https://docs.vespa.ai/en/vespa-quick-start.html)